scikit-learn-contrib/DESlib/docs/user_guide/tutorial.rst

 ======================================

 In this first tutorial, we do a step-by-step run of the example_bagging.py, that is included in the examples part of the DESlib.
+This example uses the Wisconsin breast cancer dataset available on sklearn.datasets package.

 The first step is to run the example to check if everything is working as intended: